meghgala/8-Bit-Python-Game/README.md

-# 8 Bit Pyhton Game
+# 8 Bit Python Game
  My first attempt at making a platformer